shengyanli1982/retry/README.md

 -   `WithAttemptsByError`: set the number of times to retry for specific error.
 -   `WithDelay`: set the delay time for frist retry.
 -   `WithFactor`: set the retry times factor.
--   `WithRetryIf`: set the function to determine whether to retry.
+-   `WithRetryIfFunc`: set the function to determine whether to retry.
--   `WithBackoff`: set the backoff function.
+-   `WithBackOffFunc`: set the backoff function.
 -   `WithDetail`: set whether to record the detail errors.

 > [!NOTE]
 > Backoff algorithm is used to calculate the delay time between retries. `Retry` supports three backoff algorithms: exponential backoff, random backoff and fix backoff.
 The default backoff algorithm is exponential backoff and random backoff.
 >
-> You can use `WithBackoff` method to set backoff algorithm.
+> You can use `WithBackOffFunc` method to set backoff algorithm.
 >
 > **eg**: backoff = backoffFunc(factor \* count + jitter \* rand.Float64()) \* 100 \* Millisecond + delay